gasparrini/2016_vicedo-cabrera_AJE_Rcodedata/README.md

-### Updated code from Vicedo-Cabrera et al, AJE 2016
+### Updated R code and data from Vicedo-Cabrera AJE 2016

 --------------------------------------------------------------------------------